MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsIPPhonePolicy.md

 ## SYNOPSIS

-Use the Remove-CSTeamsIPPhonePolicy cmdlet to remove a custom policy that's been created for controling Teams phone experiences.
+Use the Remove-CSTeamsIPPhonePolicy cmdlet to remove a custom policy that's been created for controlling Teams phone experiences.

 ## SYNTAX